dongarnett/juniper_automation_scripts/README.md

 1. juniper_automation_fpc_util_avg:
-returns the average FPC CPU/Mem utilization over a user supplied interval period
+This tool returns the average FPC CPU/Mem utilization over a user supplied interval period

 2. junos_vmhost_mem_leak_check:
-returns any processes that have consumed but not freed memory buffers
+This tool returns any processes that have consumed but not freed memory buffers

 3. junos_total_mem_check:
-find and compare summary memory utilization statistics
+This tool collects and compare summary memory utilization statistics

 4. junos_syslog_check:
-obtain and analyze system log message types present on a target device
+This tool collects and analyze system log message types present on a target device

 5. junos_syslog_check_multidut:
-junos_syslog_check: obtain and analyze system log message types on a list of target devices obtained from an external user supplied text file
+junos_syslog_check: This tool collects and analyzes system log message types on a list of target devices obtained from an external user supplied text file

 6. junos_chassis_alarm_check_multidut:
 This tool checks for active chassis alarms across a list of target devices obtained from an external user supplied text file